delftswa2017/desosa2017/junit5/chapter.md

 #### junit-jupiter
 JUnit jupiter is the new end-user facing functionality.
-This functionality consists of new features for testers and a more composition friendly extension model for the eco-system-enhancers.
+This functionality consists of new features for testers and a more composition-friendly extension model for the eco-system-enhancers.

 #### junit-vintage
 JUnit vintage is a reincarnation of JUnit 4,